-Additionally, non-controlling interest amounted to 178 as of the date of acquisition, corresponding to the 30% interest in MetroGAS, which is a controlled company of GASA.
+Additionally, non-controlling interest amounted to 178 as of the date of acquisition, corresponding to the 30% interest in MetroGAS, a company controlled by GASA.

 Prior to the transaction, the carrying value of the interest in GASA amounted to zero.
-As a consequence of the acquisition, remeasurement of shares in GASA to fair value generated a gain of approximately 136, which has been recorded under "Income on investments in companies" account in the comprehensive income statement of the Company in the second quarter of 2013.
+As a consequence of the acquisition, remeasurement of shares in GASA to fair value generated a gain of approximately 136, which has been recorded in the second quarter of 2013 under "Income on investments in companies" account in the comprehensive income statement of YPF for the year ended December 31, 2013.